Corbe30/corbe30.github.io/all_collections/_posts/2024-11-18-fortuneExcel-package.md

 ## Github Workflow

+Lets breakdown the pubhlish.yml file.

-Run the workflow whenever a release is published or manually triggered from Actions tab.
+Run the workflow whenever a release is published or manually triggered from Actions tab:

 ```
 publish.yml